omidarmat/webDevNotes/html-css/html-css.md

 }
 ```

+We can use special CSS functions in order to style colors more creatively.
+For instance, we can use the `linear-gradient()` CSS function as the value for the `background-image` property.
+Refer to [background-image](#background-image) CSS porperty.

 # **Building layouts**

 Layouts is the way text, images, and other content is places and arranged on a webpage.
 Layout gives a page a visual structure, into which we place our content.